tom-leamon/design-patterns-JS/docs.md

 ```

 ### Observer
-is a publish/subscribe pattern which allows a number of observer objects to see an event.
+Is a publish/subscribe pattern which allows a number of observer objects to see an event.
 ##### observer_es6.js
 ```Javascript
 class Product {